logo Government of Flanders Agentschap Innoveren & Ondernemen

 preparedness, recovery and resilience, via the Recovery and Resilience Facility, rescEU and a new health programme, EU4Health

-In addition, the package pays attention to
+In addition, the package pays attention to:

 modernising traditional policies such as cohesion and the common agricultural policy, to maximise their contribution to the Union's priorities